Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 2.)
 Edit the file using: sudo nano /usr/share/pam-configs/faillock

 3.)
-Copy and paste (indents have to be there):
+Copy and paste (indents have to be there, for the last two values):

 Name: Enforce failed login attempt counter
 Default: no
 Priority: 0
 Auth-Type: Primary